steevanb/versionsbundle/README.md

 ==================================================

 An easiest way to create updates for your bundle is to create a service with tag 'bundle.install', who extends UpdateMethods.

 Each methods prefixed by 'update_' will be parsed to see if we need to call it for the current update.

-If a version doesn't need a patch, don't create an empty method, it's useless Example :
+If a version doesn't need a patch, don't create an empty method, it's useless.

+Example :

   -> Current bundle installed version : 1.0.0

   -> Current bundle files version : 1.0.3

   1) Try to find a method named update_1_0_1 to update bundle from 1.0.0 to 1.0.1
   2) Try to find a method named update_1_0_2 to update bundle from 1.0.1 to 1.0.2
   3) Try to find a method named update_1_0_3 to update bundle from 1.0.2 to 1.0.3